reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_encryptText.md

 ```
   -h, --help                help for encryptText
-      --passphrase string   Passphrase use for encrypting the text
+      --passphrase string   Passphrase to use for encrypting the text.
+Read from env C8Y_PASSPHRASE or prompted if missing
-      --raw                 Only return the encrypted text and nothing else
-      --text string         Text to be encrypted. (required)
+      --text string         Text to be encrypted. (required) (accepts pipeline)
 ```

 ### Options inherited from parent commands